Trump administration joins Republicans' campaign to police speech in reaction to Kirk's murder

 Ladnier, who has been targeted by conservative activists online, said in a Facebook message to The Associated Press that he would respond “when/if” his chain of command takes action.

-A school district in rural Elkhorn, Wisconsin reported receiving more than 800 messages after one conservative influencer mistakenly identified an associate principal at an elementary as celebrating Kirk's death.
+A school district in rural Elkhorn, Wisconsin, reported receiving more than 800 messages after one conservative influencer mistakenly identified an associate principal at an elementary school as celebrating Kirk's death.

 Top Republicans vow to go after ‘domestic terrorist network’